Krisnaarji/TOP-Landing-Page/README.md

 > **Tip**: Work one section at a time.
 > 1. Structure HTML first
 > 2. Style with CSS (single stylesheet is enough)
-> 3. Be creative – just credit any copyrighted material you use
+> 3. Be creative – just credit any copyrighted material

 ---

-## 🧱 **How I'm Building This Project**
+## 🧱 **How I Built This Project**

-I’m following a **section-by-section** development style — from the **top** (header/hero) to the **bottom** (footer), and I aim to complete each section before moving on to the next.
+I followed a **section-by-section** workflow — building each section from top to bottom and fully completing the styling before moving on.

 ### Section Workflow:

 1. **Top Section (Hero area)**
-   - Build HTML structure first (logo, navigation, heading, subtext, image, CTA button)
+   - Built HTML structure (logo, nav, heading, subtext, image, CTA button)
-   - Add basic CSS styling
-   - Refine layout with Flexbox
+   - Styled using Flexbox
-   - Polish styling (spacing, font size, colors)
-   - **→ Made the image responsive using `@media`** 👇 _(see details below)_
+   - Made image responsive with `@media` queries
+   - Adjusted spacing, fonts, and layout

-2. ~~**Information Section**~~ → **About Section**
+2. **About Section** (formerly "Info Section")
-   - basicly it means the same but made it to **"About" section** to match the header navlink
+   - Renamed for consistency with nav link
-   - This section includes a **background image**, section heading, subtext, and **three value cards**:
+   - Includes a background image, heading, subtext, and three value cards
-     - *Individual & Team*
-     - *Tradition & Innovation*
-     - *Passion & Achievement*
+   - Styled and positioned using Flexbox
-   - Built and styled using Flexbox, with new image assets added to `/images`
+   - Added assets to `/images`

 3. **Driver Quote Section (Testimonial)**
-   - Labeled as "Driver" in the navigation bar
+   - Nav-labeled as "Driver"
-   - Features a quote from Lewis Hamilton on joining Ferrari
+   - Contains Lewis Hamilton quote and image
-   - Image and quote styled side-by-side using Flexbox
+   - Flexbox used for horizontal layout
-   - Carefully adjusted padding and margins for clean layout
+   - Polished padding and alignment for clarity
-   - Added supporting image assets to the `/images` directory

-4. **Call-To-Action (CTA) Section**
+4. **CTA Section**
+   - Titled “Join the Legacy of Champions”
+   - Centered headline, subtext, and button with Flexbox
+   - Gradient background and responsive layout

 5. **Footer**
+   - Simple layout with left-right text alignment using Flexbox
+   - Clean and responsive design

 ---

 ## 🤔 **What I Struggled With (and Fixed!)**

-### The Problem: Hero Image Wouldn’t Shrink
+### Hero Image Responsiveness

-Even though the project is meant for desktop view, it was really bothering me that the image in the hero section didn’t resize when I shrank the browser window.
-It was overflowing and felt broken.

-### The Fix: Media Queries

-I found [this helpful Stack Overflow answer](https://stackoverflow.com/questions/66684482/using-media-for-entire-css) that explained how to use `@media` queries in regular CSS (not just Sass).
-With that, I:
+The hero image originally overflowed on smaller screens.
+Though not required, I fixed it for better UX.

+**Fix:**
-- Set `width: 100%` and `max-width: 700px` for the image
+- Set `width: 100%` and `max-width: 700px`
-- Added a `@media (max-width: 768px)` query to:
+- Used `@media (max-width: 768px)` to:
-  - Switch layout direction to column
+  - Change layout to column
-  - Center-align text and image
+  - Center-align elements
-  - Remove negative margins so the image centers properly
+  - Reset margins for better balance

-Now the image scales naturally while still looking great on desktop.
+Now the hero section scales naturally and maintains structure across screen sizes.
-It wasn’t required, but I’m proud of solving it anyway.

 ---

 ## 📤 **To-Do**

 - [x] Setup project repo and file structure
 - [x] Add header and hero section HTML
 - [x] Style hero section
 - [x] Make image responsive with media queries
-- [x] Build ~~**info section**~~ about section
+- [x] Build about section
 - [x] Add testimonial quote (Driver section)
+- [x] Style CTA section
-- [ ] Build footer
+- [x] Add footer
 - [ ] Final polish
-- [ ] Push to GitHub
+- [x] Push to GitHub
-- [ ] Share with the community!
+- [x] Share with the community!

 ---

-## 🎨 Credits for Assets Used in This Project
+## 🎨 **Credits for Assets Used in This Project**

-I try to credit every asset I use.
-This section will be updated as I add more.
+I aim to credit all used materials properly.
+This list will be updated as needed.

 **Official sources:**
 - [Ferrari Official Website](https://www.ferrari.com/)

-**Image & content credits:**
+**Images & content:**
 - Lewis Hamilton Ferrari image: [Ferrari Store Replica Editorial](https://store.ferrari.com/en-ae/editorial-replica-scuderia-ferrari)
-- Charles Leclerc Monza 2024 selfie: Found via [F1 on X (Twitter)](https://x.com/F1/status/1830260240056717534) — originally shared by Leclerc on Instagram Story
+- Charles Leclerc Monza 2024 selfie: Found via [F1 on X (Twitter)](https://x.com/F1/status/1830260240056717534) — originally from Leclerc’s Instagram Story

 **Fonts used:**
 - Ferro Rosso font: [Download on dafont.style](https://dafont.style/download/ferro-rosso-font.html)